Why Functional Fragrance Gets More Effective Over Time

 1–2 Acute chemistry working; hippocampus beginning association encoding Consistent effect from chemistry alone

-3–4 Association strengthening; conditioned pathway forming Slightly faster onset; effect feels more reliable
+3–4 Association strengthening; conditioned pathway forming Effect feels more reliable and complete

 These timelines vary by individual, consistency of use, and how specifically the mist is paired with a consistent moment.
-The more predictable the pairing — same mist, same type of moment, every time — the faster the association forms.
+The more predictable the pairing — same mist, same type of moment, every time — the faster the association forms and the stronger the amplification becomes.

 Scent Anchoring: The Practical Name for This Mechanism